frknksp/Memory-Card-Game/README.md

 ## Installing

-1. Clone the repository```bashgit clone https://github.com/your-username/memory-game.git
+1. Clone the repository: git clone https://github.com/frknksp/Memory-Card-Game.git
 2. Open the project in Android Studio
 3. Add your google-services.json to the app folder.
 4. Connect an Android device or use an emulator to run the app